 As part of JTA’s Mobility Corridors program, Michael Baker provided planning, analysis and conceptual design services to support the implementation of complete streets along JTA’s most highly traveled routes.
 We evaluated three corridor focus areas, Lem Turner, Main Street and Arlington Expressway, to develop the most appropriate complete streets solutions aimed at accommodating all modes of transportation, including pedestrians, cyclists and motorists.

 Part of the design process included two public design charrettes to enable stakeholders the opportunity to share ideas and provide feedback with respect to improving multimodal conditions in the corridors.
-Leveraging the skills of our Urban Design Studio (UDS), a collaborative nation-wide network of design professionals who come together to solve complex city planning and design challenges, our team of planners, engineers and landscape architects employed a variety of tools as a part of the design and public engagement process.
+Leveraging the skills of our Design Hub, a collaborative nation-wide network of design professionals who come together to solve complex city planning and design challenges, our team of planners, engineers and landscape architects employed a variety of tools as a part of the design and public engagement process.
 A combination of 3D modeling and hand sketching was used to communicate complete street and infill redevelopment concepts to the community.
 Before and after diagrams easily enabled stakeholders to envision how change could affect and improve their neighborhood and quality of life.

 “The goal of complete streets is to strike a balance between all the functions of a street, putting people and quality of place first, with the recognition that streets can play a major role in improving access to the transit system while also improving safety, public health, economic development and livability.”